Data Privacy

 Where is my content stored?

-Our data is stored in Google’s network of data centers.
-Google maintains a number of data centers, the locations of which are kept discreet for security purposes.
-Access to data centers is very limited to only authorized select Google employees personnel.
+Our data is stored in Google’s network of data centers, the locations of which are kept discreet for security purposes.
+Access to data centers is limited to only authorized Google personnel.

 Is my content safe from others when it is running on the same servers?

 Yes.
-All user accounts are segmented and protected via virtual lock and key that ensures that one user cannot see another user’s data.
+All user accounts are segmented and protected in ways that ensure one user cannot see another user’s data.

 Google Workspace for Education has received a satisfactory SSAE 16 Type II audit.
 This means that an independent auditor has examined the controls protecting the data in Google Apps (including logical security, privacy, Data Center security, etc) and provided reasonable assurance that these controls are in place and operating effectively.